ONE MONTH TOTAL BODY HOME WORKOUT ROUTINE

-Notes: Lift the pelvis off the ground, engage the lower abs and try to create a half circle for a little bit of rotation.
+Exercise notes: Lift the pelvis off the ground, engage the lower abs and try to create a half circle for a little bit of rotation.
 Repeat for the entire minute.

 V-UP TUCK (ALL LEVELS)

-Notes: Here we’re trying to engage both upper and lower abs by moving both the upper and lower torso together.
+Exercise notes: Here we’re trying to engage both upper and lower abs by moving both the upper and lower torso together.

 SIT UP ELBOW THRUST (ALL LEVELS)

-Notes: This is primarily a top down driven exercise with a little bit of extra oblique work.
+Exercise notes: This is primarily a top down driven exercise with a little bit of extra oblique work.

 The final exercise in Workout B is of course a corrective, and it’s one of my favorites.